 A week later, Holmes honored Geyer with another “confession.”

 Mr Graham said: “Holmes, you are an infernal, lying murderer.
-I will hang you in Philadelphia for the murder of Benjamin Pietzel.”
+I will hang you in Philadelphia for the murder of Benjamin Pitezel.”

 Holmes’ nerve was still with him and he said: “I defy you.
 You have no evidence to prove me guilty.”

-Mr Graham looked with disgust and determination at Holmes and said: “You will surely hang in Philadelphia for murdering Benjamin Pietzel.”
+Mr Graham looked with disgust and determination at Holmes and said: “You will surely hang in Philadelphia for murdering Benjamin Pitezel.”

 Holmes embraced the Catholic faith when it became evident to him that he must hang, and Rev Father Dailey ministered to his spiritual wants.